an aunty, book worm,

 Who am I?

-That artsy odd ball tia/auntie/sister who gets way too excited about super nerdy stuff and usually has a random (and sometimes helpful) fun fact for any occasion.
+That artsy odd ball tia/auntie/older sister who gets way too excited about super nerdy stuff and usually has a random (and sometimes helpful) fun fact for any occasion.

-I am a queer, Latinx femme of African, Central American Indigenous and European ancestry, born on the stolen lands of the Huetar speaking people, (in what is colonially known as Costa Rica), and raised on the stolen lands of the Musqueam, Squamish and Tsleil-Waututh people, in what is colonially known as Vancouver, BC.
+I am also a queer, Latinx femme of African, Central American Indigenous and European ancestry, born on the stolen lands of the Huetar speaking people, (in what is colonially known as Costa Rica), and raised on the stolen lands of the Musqueam, Squamish and Tsleil-Waututh people, (in what is colonially known as Vancouver, BC).

 Bachelor of Arts in Intercultural Studies

 Director of Education with decolonization lens

 Here is a bit of my story . . .

 SINCE MY TEENS I HAVE BEEN ASKING MYSELF, "WHAT IS MY LEGACY?"